• Skip to primary navigation

 Written by Lisa Lin & Diann Leo-Omine.
 Photos & Video by Lisa Lin.

 While I didn’t grow up using lemongrass, it’s an ingredient that I’ve grown to love after becoming more familiar with Vietnamese and Thai cuisine.
-I often use lemongrass in soups and curries.
+Once I learned how to cook with lemongrass, I started adding it to soups and curries.
 Though subtle, the citrusy, herbaceous notes of lemongrass brighten the flavors of a dish.

 WHAT IS LEMONGRASS?